 Six Tips for Reducing PR Budgets During Lean Times

-As COVID-19 continues to wreak havoc on the global economy, many PR professionals are faced with no choice but to trim their budgets and make do with less.
+With the continued economic uncertainty, many PR professionals are faced with no choice but to trim their budgets and make do with less.
 If you’re in such a predicament, here are some tips for doing your part to keep your company or firm as economically healthy as possible.

 Revisit Your Priorities Before You Cut